efredericks/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 > Each cloud provider (naturally) has their own method for configuring and securing serverless functions, so be aware that the demos we're looking at here will need to be tweaked for whichever provider you use.
 The concepts are transferrable, however.

 **Scaling**

+Scaling is one of the other key benefits of using the cloud (and most likely why you're considering the cloud anyway).
+In line with not having to worry about the server backend, you also don't need to worry about scalability from a technological perspective.

+**You'll pay for scalability, naturally**.
+You just won't have to worry about such pesky things like server scalability.

+Since the backend is relatively flexible, your cloud provider only needs to spin up as many resources as necessary.
+If you are only being hit with 10 requests, then you don't need a massive virtual machine to handle it.
+Likewise if you're in the millions of requests per minute range, more than likely a load-balanced infrastructure will be seamlessly created.

+You don't see any of that though!
+You just see a bill for resources consumed.

 **Monitoring/Metering**